-A lot of people wonder what the definition of SME, for the purpose of R&D Tax Credits, as well as other purposes.
-What’s a “Medium Enterprise” for the purpose of TSB grants?
-Small versus Medium makes a difference in terms of what percentage of expenses you can claim in the Development of Prototype grant.
+A lot of people wonder what the definition of SME, for the purpose of R&D Tax Credits, as well as what defines a large company and how being part of a group structure can change your company’s status.

-- an annual turnover not exceeding €100 million
+• an annual turnover under €100 million, or

 One additional hitch is that HMRC also considers aggregation a factor.

-What this means is that an investor who is not an SME owns 25% or more of a company, then the company will probably not be considered an SME (instead, the whole “group” will be considered in aggregate.
+What this means is that an investor who is not an SME owns 25% or more of a company, then the company will probably not be considered an SME (instead, the whole “group” will be considered in aggregate as they are linked).

 Of course, there’s no exception to the different rule without an exception to the exception to the different rule, and there are in fact circumstances where a company can be considered to be an SME even though 25% or more of it is owned by a larger company.
 The question rests on whether the company can be considered “autonomous”.
 It is considered autonomous and (potentially) an SME in the following circumstances: